petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/cloud-configuration.md

 You also have a [CI service](https://learn.liferay.com/w/liferay-cloud/platform-services/continuous-integration) in a separate `infra` environment, which controls any builds you've created or deployed for your other environments.

 In LXC-SM, it's your responsibility to configure and manage your environments according to your specific needs.
-Here, you'll learn how to:
+Here, you'll learn how to

 * Set up the Git repository to deploy builds for your entire project
 * Configure a custom domain for your Liferay instances